On Adaptive GUI and the Reality of Future Displays

 In this edition, I pen down my opinion on such screens and the features I’d want in the near future.

 Future GUI — art and engineering

 When GUIs came into the realm of personal computers, it not only revolutionised the way humans interacted with machines but opened up an exclusive bridge to creativity in ways we couldn’t predict.
 Even in the early 2000s, I couldn’t have predicted that I’d one day be able to draw perfect curves, all free-hand.

 I am an engineer, and I use 3D design software like CATIA and SOLIDWORKS every day.
 But nothing amuses me like drawing free-hand sketches that smoothens itself on Inkscape.

 So, as a design engineer and an artist, I’d want my GUI and display to translate the current 2D space into 3D.
 Like actual 3D.
 In summary, a perfect design-focused display should offer the following.

 - AR capabilities without the requirement of an external device.

 - ML assisted feature normalisations for artistic and design-based operations.
-Example — tracing, auto-3D from orthographic projections.
+Example — tracing, auto-generation 3D features from orthographic projections.